mlzarathustra/ondes/TO-DO.md

      x > 0 (the slope is 1/(1+x^2), so it will be 1 at 0)
      y will be asymptotic to 1.

  ---
+  - an Echo effect ought to be pretty simple!
+ ---

  - sweep 4-pole IIR filter by linear extrapolation between data points.